mattheww/gomill/gomill_docs/mcts_tuner.rst

 of beating the opponent, and arranges to 'spend' more games on the candidates which have the highest winning percentages so far.

-It does this using the :term:`UCB` algorithm (or, optionally, :term:`UCT`) which is familiar to Go programmers.
+It does this using a form of the :term:`UCB` algorithm (or, optionally, :term:`UCT`) which is familiar to Go programmers.

 .. caution:: As of Gomill |version|, the Monte Carlo tuner is still experimental.
 The control file settings may change in future.
 The reports